We are reader supported. This post contains affiliate links. If you use these links to buy something we may earn a commission. Thanks.

 Mother of Thousands or Kalanchoe daigremontiana is a plant from Madagascar and it is popular because Mother of Thousands indoor care is easy.

-Mother Of Thousands Key Takeaways:
+Mother Of Thousands Care Tips:

-• Mother Of Thousands indoor care entails placing it in bright indirect light.
+• Mother of Thousands indoor care entails placing it in bright indirect light.

-• Using a well-draining potting mix.
+• Use a well-draining potting mix.

 • During active growing seasons, a monthly dose of diluted all-purpose fertilizer can be beneficial.

-• It’s a low-maintenance plant but ensure it’s kept away from children and pets due to its poisonous nature.
+• It’s a low-maintenance plant, but ensure it’s kept away from children and pets due to its poisonous nature.

-This is a plant that goes by many common names like Mexican Hat Plant and Devil’s Backbone.
+This is a plant that goes by many common names, like Mexican Hat Plant and Devil’s Backbone.

-This plant is poisonous if eaten so keep it out of reach of children and pets.
+This plant is poisonous if eaten, so keep it out of reach of children and pets.

 Kalanchoe daigremontiana, formerly known as Bryophyllum daigremontianum and commonly called Mother of Thousands, alligator plant, Devil’s backbone, crown of thorns, or Mexican hat plant, is a succulent plant native to Madagascar.
 Like other members of Bryophyllum (now included in the genus Kalanchoe, it can propagate vegetatively from plantlets that develop on its leaf margins, as well as through upshoots from lateral roots, and seeds. https://en.wikipedia.org/wiki/Kalanchoe_daigremontiana